Accounting and Finance

 I learnt and developed a lot of new skills during my MSc, for example, team work, communication, and organisational, analytical, and problem-solving skills.

 Catherine Wan, MSc Finance student

 - 1 year full time, 30 months part time, Start: September

 - 2017 entry requirements

-- A good second class honours degree (55% or above), or equivalent professional experience and/or qualifications.
-Exemptions from two core units are available for applicants who are full members of ICAEW, ACCA or CIMA.
-English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.
+- A second-class honours degree in a relevant subject or equivalent qualification and/or equivalent professional experience English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 - UK/EU/Channel Islands and Isle of Man students

 2017/18: full time: £7,900, part time: £2,630 p/a* (years 2 and 3 subject to increase)International students